0:00

 A bit about Elle

-is the founder and editor of Substack exploring post-capitalist creativity and the future of media.
+Elle Griffin is the founder and editor of The Elysian Substack exploring post-capitalist creativity and the future of media.
 A former Substack Fellow and Roots of Progress Fellow, she gave a TEDx talk after serialising her first novel and has been featured in The New York Times, BBC, Fast Company, and more.

 She’s on a mission to transform our media landscape — from doomscrolling and dystopia to solutions, speculation, and generative, independent storytelling.
 And yes, she’s optimistic enough to believe that shifting the media could shift the world.